unitaryfund/qrack/README.md

     $ python -m http.server
 ```

-## Changing default OpenCL device
-OpenCL device(s) can be specified by index in `Qrack::QInterface` subclass constructors.
-The global default device can also be overridden with the environment variable `QRACK_OCL_DEFAULT_DEVICE=n`, where `n` is the index of the OpenCL device you want to use, as reported by the OpenCL initialization header.

-## Enable OpenCL device redistribution
-Setting the environment variable `QRACK_ENABLE_QUNITMULTI_REDISTRIBUTE` to any value except a null string enables reactive load redistribution or balancing, in `QUnitMulti`.
-Otherwise, `QUnitMulti` only tries to balance load as opportunity arises when new separable `QEngineShard` instances are created.

 ## Tune OpenCL preferred concurrency
 Preferred concurrency has a tunable offset with default value of `3`, with the environment variable setting `export QRACK_GPU_OFFSET_QB=[m]` for some (positive or negative) integer `m`.
 For each integer increment of `m`, the preferred concurrency is multiplied by 2.
 (Preferred concurrency is calculated as `pow2(ceil(log2(([GPU processing element count] * [preferred group size for the single qubit gate kernel, usually warp size])))) << QRACK_GPU_OFFSET_QB`.)

 ## QPager distributed simulation options
-`QPager` attempts to smartly allocate low qubit widths for maximum performance.
+`QPager` attempts to intelligently allocate low qubit widths for maximum performance.
 For heterogeneous GPU simulation, based on `clinfo`, you can set a ceiling on your maximum OpenCL accelerator state vector page allocation with the environment variable `QRACK_MAX_PAGE_QB=n`, where n is an integer >=0.
 The default `n` is max integer, meaning that maximum allocation segment of your GPU RAM is always a single hardware page.

 To set a maximum on how many qubits can be allocated on a single `QPager` instance, use the environment variable `QRACK_MAX_PAGING_QB`, for example, `export QRACK_MAX_PAGING_QB=30` to cause `QPager` to throw an exception that can be caught if it is asked to allocate 31 or more qubits.